FEST3D/FEST-3D/docs/user_guide/01_install.md

 ```$FC=mpif90 cmake ..```<br>
 ```$make -j 4 ```<br>
 Here -j is a parallel building option which speeds up the building process.
 You can replace the number after "-j" with a number of processors you want to use for the building.
-@note if you have installed OPENMPI also along with MPICH, then the mpif90 might be pointing to the `mpif90.openmpi` instead fo `mpif90.mpich`.
+@note if you have installed OPENMPI also along with MPICH, then the mpif90 might be pointing to the `mpif90.openmpi` instead of `mpif90.mpich`.
 In that case use following command<br>
 ```$FC=mpif90.mpich cmake ..```<br>